till-h/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 ## Optional exercises

 1. Can you program Eratosthenes' sieve?
 Additional difficulty: Create a program that gives all prime numbers between a lower and an upper number, for example to find all primes between 10,000 and 11,000?
 [More information here](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
 1. Choose a library that can perform HTTP GET requests (there is one by that very name that looks promising, see below).
-Can you write a program that grabs the current temperature and wind speed for a user-input location -- find a suitable on-line source -- and displays it nicely in the terminal?
+Can you write a program that grabs the current temperature and wind speed for a user-input location &ndash; find a suitable on-line source &ndash; and displays it nicely in the terminal?
 If you're really keen and have had a peek at the next chapter, can you get it to light an led if the temperature is above 15°C?
 1. You got as far as this?
 Ok, fair dos.
 Start work on an implementation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 You will have to decide on a data structure to hold a graph, amongst many other considerations.

 # Chapter 3 - Physical Computing and the gpiozero library